Blockchair/Blockchair.Support/API.md

 Basically, using a web inspector you can analyze what queries our front-end sends to the API server.

 You can also include `export=csv` or `export=tsv` to get the data in csv or tsv format instead of paginated JSON (max.
 1 million cells).

+Note that `mempool/transactions` and `mempool/outputs` calls return mempool transactions AND transactions from the latest block (there's also `https://api.blockchair.com/bitcoin/mempool/blocks` call showing the latest block alone).

 #### We'll be expanding the documentation in the future.
 As of now, if you have any questions, please contact us using
 * E-mail: [info@blockchair.com](mailto:info@blockchair.com)